-My favourite detail or details were the crowns and mantles we made for my nephews and niece to wear for the children’s procession down the aisle.
+My favorite detail or details were the crowns and mantles we made for my nephews and niece to wear for the children’s procession down the aisle.
 They each wore herbs and flowers that corresponded to the four elements of the earth and they played triangles as they walked down the aisle.
-It otherworldly.
+It was otherworldly.
 And super cute.

 What is the most memorable moment of your day?

 The vodka toast!
 Once we finished our handfasting everyone received a shot of herbal-infused vodka (or water) and a handful of dried petals.
 Christian and I jumped out of the flower & herb circle we were married in, with full shot glasses of vodka in hand, to boisterous choruses of “za zda-ró-vye” —a Russian “cheers”.
 We borrowed this tradition from Christian’s family who aren’t Russian but had a Latvian Opa who liked a shot of vodka to counteract the effects of heavy Christmas goose.
 It became a jolly family tradition of cold vodka, Russian salutations and good cheer.
 After everyone knocked back their vodka, we exited under a blizzard of dried petals.
 It was all so lovely.